BrainonSilicon/systematic_review/Writing/draft_for_supervisors.md

 ### Subjects

-Screeningscreening questionnaire to capture demographic information (age, sex, education level), previous experience with VR, gaming habits, and and previous exposure to maze game paradigms.
+Screening screening questionnaire to capture demographic information (age, sex, education level), previous experience with VR, gaming habits, and and previous exposure to maze game paradigms.
 Exclusion criteria for the study includes subjects who have self-reported risk of epilepsy, visual impairments, and who partook in recreational drug use at the time of testing.

 A self-report questionaire (pre-experiment) will be administered to assess mental status and will contain  measures of restedness, sleep quality, alcohol and drug use.